 In Bangladesh, the program currently involves 58,326 children attending 2,595 community day cares in seven districts.
 The program began in 2012 and has reduced drowning deaths by 88% among children under four years of age.

 In Vietnam, Phase I of the program was carried out in eight high drowning burden provinces and showed high impact.
 Nearly 9,000 children were trained in survival swimming with a 90% success rate.
 Program guidelines on survival swim and water safety skills were adopted as national guidelines.
 Phase II of the program covers 12 provinces with expanded partnership with the Ministry of Education and Training and community based NGOs.
 Word of the program’s success spread to non-program provinces as well, with an additional 38 provinces requesting access to best practices and lessons from the Drowning Prevention program for adoption.

 These programs save lives, prevent heartbreak for families and ensure children grow up strong and healthy to thrive throughout their lives.

-Click here for more information about drowning prevention from the World Health Organization.
+Click here for more information about the new UN General Assembly resolution on drowning prevention and additional drowning prevention information from the World Health Organization.